NASCAR operations of Team Penske: Car No. 22 history

 In 2021, Logano finished 12th at the Daytona 500, but scored a second-place finish at the Daytona road race the following week.
 He then recorded his sole win of the season at the inaugural Bristol dirt race to lock himself in the playoffs.
 Logano was eliminated after the Round of 8 and finished the season eighth in points.

 Logano began the 2022 season by winning the 2022 Busch Light Clash at The Coliseum.
 He scored his first win of the season at Darlington by punting William Byron to the wall with two laps to go, infuriating both Byron and the crowd.
 Logano scored his second win of the season at the inaugural Gateway race.
 During the playoffs, he won at Las Vegas to make the Championship 4.
 Logano dominated the Phoenix finale to claim his second Cup Series championship.

-Logano started the 2023 season with a second-place finish at the 2023 Daytona 500.
+Logano started the 2023 season with a second place finish at the 2023 Daytona 500.
 He scored his first win of the season at Atlanta.
+During the playoffs, Logano was eliminated at the conclusion of the Round of 16.

+Logano began the 2024 season with a 32nd place DNF at the 2024 Daytona 500.
+A week later, at the Atlanta race, he served a pass-through penalty for wearing unapproved safety gloves.
+Logano was later fined US$10,000 for the violation.
+He later won at the 2024 NASCAR All-Star Race and US$1 million after leading 199 of the exhibition race's 200 laps.
+Logano scored his first win of the season at Nashville.
+At Richmond, he was leading the field on the final lap when Austin Dillon spun him out from behind.
+He was later fined US$50,000 when he spun his tires near the No. 3 pit box, nearly hitting members of Dillon's family in the process.
+During the playoffs, Logano won at Atlanta to advance to the Round of 12.
+He then won at Las Vegas to lock himself in the Championship 4.
+At Phoenix, he would cross the finish line first to win his third championship.

+Logano started the 2025 season with a 35th place DNF at the 2025 Daytona 500.
+At Talladega, he finished fifth, but was disqualified after post-race inspection revealed the spoiler was missing a bolt.
+Logano rebounded a week later at Texas.